morganthomas/winning-arguments/winning-arguments.md

 9. **Counterexample.** Suppose (**A1**,...,**An**, **B**[**x** -> **t**] entails **C1**,...,**Cn**) is a valid sequent.
 Then (**A1**,...,**An**, (for all **x**, **B**) entails **C1**,...,**Cn**) is a valid sequent.
 This rule states that if it is incoherent to assert **B** for one specific possible value of **x** (denoted by **t**), then it is incoherent to assert the universal generalization (for all **x**, **B**).
 In short, *it is incoherent to assert any universal generalization that has a counterexample.*

 10. **Universal generalization.** Suppose (**A1**,...,**An** entails **B**[**x** -> **y**], **C1**,...,**Cn**) is a valid sequent, and that **y** does not occur as a free variable in any of the statements **A1**,...,**An**, **C1**,...,**Cn**.
 Then (**A1**,...,**An** entails (for all **x**, **B**), **C1**,...,**Cn**) is a valid sequent.
 The assumption that **y** does not occur as a free variable in any of the side premises **A1**,...,**An**, **C1**,...,**Cn** is a way of capturing the idea that **y** is a variable that could potentially refer to any object.
 The rule of universal generalization states in essence that *if it is incoherent to deny **B** for an arbitrary object, then it is incoherent to deny (for all **x**, **B**).*

+**Existential quantifier rules**

+The following rules in classical logic are related to the existential quantifier ("for some").

+11.

 TODO